Entertaining Mr Sloane: Act 1

 Mr Sloane, a young man looking for a place to board, happens by the residence of Kath, a middle-aged landlady whose home is on the outskirts of a rubbish dump.
 Kath is eager to have Mr Sloane as a tenant at her home, which she shares with her nearly-blind father Kemp.
 Getting acquainted with Mr Sloane, Kath is open about a previous relationship she had which led to her bearing a child; her brother insisted that she give it up for adoption because it was conceived out of wedlock.
 Mr Sloane reveals he is himself an orphan, though vague about his parents' death, except that they "passed away together".
 Kath's father immediately distrusts Mr Sloane, believing him to be the man who killed his employer some years earlier.
 After Kemp and Sloane have an altercation that gets Sloane stabbed in the leg, Kath starts making subtle advances toward the young man.
-When he tries to reciprocate, Kath facetiously warns him not to betray his trust.
+When he tries to reciprocate, Kath facetiously warns him not to betray her trust.
 Her brother Ed soon arrives and is dismayed to see his sister's new boarder.
 Kemp has an estranged relationship with his son as he found him to be "committing some kind of felony in the bedroom" as a teenager.
 Despite Ed's initial opposition to Mr Sloane staying with his sister, after speaking with him, Ed eventually relents and even offers him a job as his chauffeur.
 As Sloane recovers from his injury, Kath returns wearing a transparent negligee and seemingly seduces Mr Sloane as the lights go down and Act One ends.